 Angkor Wat is surrounded by a 200m moat enclosing a perimeter of more than 5kms.
-This moat is dug 13 feet deep which has held the foundation strong for more than 900 years, preventing the groundwater levels to rise too high or fall too low.
+This moat is dug 13 feet deep, which has held the foundation strong for more than 900 years, preventing the groundwater levels from rising too high or falling too low.

 6. Angkor Thom Moat